Kartikborkar/M2_Embedded_ProjectType_Automatic_Water_Barrel_Filler/1_Requirement/Readme.md

 Where : In small garden greenhouse.
 When : When there is need of frequent switching of pump.
 How : By using microcontroller with power strip.

+# SWOT Analysis:

+ Strength : The system is reliable .
+There is no need of manual operation.
+ Weakness : Make sure the power strip is not plugged in while working on it.
+ Opportunities : Tech based market always attract the youth
+ Threat : Slower growth in an innovation always threat in thus dynamic world